The CIPR awards Fellowships to members for outstanding contributions to the CIPR and the public relations profession.

 How to nominate a member for consideration for Fellowship

-- Email email@example.com for a nomination form – you must be a CIPR Member or Fellow to make a nomination.
+- Email email@example.com for a nomination form – you must be a CIPR Member (MCIPR) or Fellow (FCIPR) to make a nomination.

-- Nominations can be made at anytime of year and they are reviewed once a quarter by a dedicated CIPR staff member (running January to December).
+- Nominations can be made at anytime of year and they are reviewed once a quarter by a dedicated CIPR staff member and an Independent Reviewer (running January to December).
 Successful new Fellows are entitled to a Fellowship Certificate, to use the post-nominal designation 'FCIPR' and to exercise voting rights in the affairs of the Institute.